Villain1nGlasses/HeroMarkdown/README.md

 - [markdownNotesBio.js](https://github.com/Villain1nGlasses/HeroMarkdown/blob/main/markdownNotesBio.js)
 - [markdownDocumentation.js](https://github.com/Villain1nGlasses/HeroMarkdown/blob/main/markdownDocumentation.js)

-For further documentation on installing mods, please visit this [help page](https://help.roll20.net/hc/en-us/articles/360037256714-API#API-HowdoIinstallanAPIscriptifIwanttowritemyowncodeorIwanttousecodefromanexternalsource?).
+For further documentation on installing mods, please visit the [Roll20 Mod (API) help page](https://help.roll20.net/hc/en-us/articles/360037256714-Roll20-Mods-API).

 ## Part 2 - Using the Markdown in a Roll20 Game
 Once you have installed the API scripts, launch the game in Roll20.
 To prepare a handout for application of markdown code, follow the steps below.